 On Wednesday, Nov.
 20, the U.S. House Committee on the Judiciary voted in favor of the Marijuana Opportunity, Reinvestment and Expungement Act of 2019 (MORE).

-MORE would make three important changes to federal law, according to the Judiciary Committee.
+The MORE Act would make three important changes to federal law, according to the Judiciary Committee.
 Those include: removing cannabis from the federal controlled substances list, expunging federal convictions and arrests, and authorizing an excise tax that would help “address the needs of communities that have been most seriously impacted by the War on Drugs.”

 “I’m Just a Bill, Sitting on Capital Hill…”

 The move is one of the first steps taken in the process of making a bill into a law.
 Now, MORE is expected to be sent to the congressional floor where it will amended, debated, and voted on again.
-If passed, it will ultimately be sent to the President for review.
+If passed, it will ultimately be sent the Senate and to the President for review.
 The President can then sign it (making it law), send it back to Congress for amendment, pocket veto, or veto it.
 If vetoed, it goes back to Congress, where it needs two-thirds approval before it becomes law.

 House Judiciary Committee Chairman Jerrold Nadler, D-NY, and sponsor of the bill, is hopeful that the current Congress will vote on the act before the end of the 116th chamber in 2021.